Mexican National Tag Team Championship

 The Mexican National Tag Team Championship (Campeonato Nacional de Parejas) is a national Mexican professional wrestling championship controlled by the Comisión de Box y Lucha Libre Mexico D.F.
 (Mexico City Boxing and Wrestling Commission) and competed for by two-man tag teams.
-The championship was created in 1957, promoted regularly until 2003, and intermittently until 2011 when the last known defense took place.
+The championship was created in 1982 (retroactively in 1957), promoted regularly until 2003, and intermittently until 2011 when the last known defense took place.
 Empresa Mexicana de Lucha Libre (EMLL) had control of the championship from its creation until 1992, (Note: EMLL was renamed Consejo Mundial de Lucha Libre; CMLL in late 1991) at which point it was transferred to AAA.
 (Note: In this, "control" refers to the everyday use of the title, determining which storylines the title is being used it, who gets to challenge for the title, how to use it in a public relations sense.)

-The championship history up until 1982 is only partially known, with periods of times where it is unclear who held the championship, but it is generally accepted that the lineage began in 1957 when Los Hermanos Shadow (The Shadow Brothers; Blue Demon and Black Shadow) won an eight-team tournament to be crowned champions.
+Magazines from around the time of Cachorro & Ringo Mendoza's tournament win on June 18, 1982 claim that they were the first national tag team champions.
+Although other mentions of prior "national" tag champions exist in records, they consistently line up with records for other titles known to exist at the time, such as the EMLL Arena México Tag Team Championship.
+Regardless, those prior histories have since been folded into the national championship's own and are generally accepted as part of the currently-recognized lineage.
+Thus, the "first" champions are apocryphally considered Los Hermanos Shadow (The Shadow Brothers; Blue Demon and Black Shadow), who won an eight-team tournament in 1957.
+(Note: At least one publication at the time stated that the belts Los Hermanos Shadow won were actually the CMLL Arena Coliseo Tag Team Championship.)
 The championship was reintroduced in 2020 after previously being abandoned in 2011.